Last updated on September 18th, 2023

 Therefore, tracking your blood sugar level is important by getting the diabetes blood test done.
 Read this blog to learn about a list of blood sugar tests with average cost in India.

 It normally takes time for the symptoms of diabetes to appear.
-If your diabetes is not diagnosed at the early stage, it can leads to several health complications.
+If your diabetes is not diagnosed at the early stage or a sugar level test is not done even after noting any symptoms, it can lead to several health complications.
 Therefore, many doctors, health care practitioners and those who are health conscious prefer to get the sugar test done regularly.
-This not only helps them to diagnose their diabetes and its type but also helps in diabetes management.
+Sugar level test not only helps them to diagnose their diabetes and its type but also helps in diabetes management.